 The majority of Africa is in the lower region of the globe.
 Each area within the place has its own distinct culture, history, and breathtaking natural surroundings.
 Each of the 54 countries on the continent showcases its distinctive features.
 These nations have fascinating narratives, remarkable architecture, and diverse landscapes, ranging from deserts to rainforests.

-To the East lies the Indian Ocean, while to the West the Atlantic.
-Africa is separated from Europe by the Mediterranean Sea and Asia by the Red Sea.
-Various parts of Africa exhibit different landscapes, including coastal plains, mountains, jungles, and deserts.
+The Indian Ocean lies to the east, while the Atlantic Ocean is to the West.
+The African continent is separated from Europe by the Mediterranean Sea and from Asia by the Red Sea.
+Africa's diverse regions encompass a range of landscapes, including coastal plains, mountains, jungles, and deserts.

-Africa is synonymous with safaris and wildlife spotting; it also has a rich cultural heritage, notably in the north with the architectural sites of ancient Egypt.
-The scenery varies considerably from the north to the south, offering spectacular landscapes of desert land with the Sahara and Namibian deserts, high mountain ranges, impenetrable jungles, rivers flowing for thousands of miles, and the pristine coral reefs of the Red Sea.
+People love African safari excursions to spot animals in their natural environment.
+However, the continent also boasts a rich cultural heritage.
+This is especially true of northern Africa and the architectural marvels of ancient Egypt.
+The scenery in the North is completely different from that in the South.
+The vast stretch of desert land you get to see includes the Sahara and Namibian deserts, high mountain ranges, impenetrable jungles, rivers flowing thousands of miles, and coral reefs of the Red Sea.

 Africa Information Highlighted by Our Africa Map: